Insert the following HTML into your webpage to add this image.

 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

 Data Provided by:

-Percent estimates in each age group are based on the total ages 0 to 20 exiting foster care, where gender is known.
+Percent estimates in each age group are based on the total number of children exiting foster care, where gender is known.
 Missing gender data are excluded from percentage and frequency distributions.
 Children are categorized as leaving foster care if they exited during the current fiscal year and remained out of foster care on the last day of the year.
 Indicator includes children who have entered foster care in the current fiscal year or in a prior fiscal year.
 National estimates include Puerto Rico.

 Data Source: Child Trends analysis of data from the Adoption and Foster Care Analysis and Reporting System (AFCARS), made available through the National Data Archive on Child Abuse and Neglect.